 The Collaborative Community Design Initiative is founded on interdisciplinary problem-solving, community engagement, and broad-based partnerships that provide a model for new ways of acting in and thinking about our communities

 Collaborative Community Design Initiative No. 1

-The project was sponsored through generous grants from the National Endowment for the Arts, the Urban Land Institute, and Capital One, with additional support from Greater Houston LISC, ULI Houston District Council, the Southeast Houston Community Development Corporation, and the Gerald D. Hines College of Architecture.
-We would like to thank all of our partners and supporters.
+The project was funded by the National Endowment for the Arts, the Urban Land Institute, and Capital One, with additional support from Greater Houston LISC, ULI Houston District Council, the Southeast Houston Community Development Corporation, and the Gerald D. Hines College of Architecture and Design.

 Locations: Greater Heights, Greater Third Ward, Harrisburg, Independence Heights

 Project Team: Susan Rogers, Rafael Longoria, Maria Oran, Natasha Ostaszewski, and Jay Taylor

 Students: Eric Arnold, Johanna Brustmeyer, Jessica Barnett, Miriam Cardenas, Ethan Dehaini, Kiza Forgie, Lianka Gallegos, Aaron Grant, Christopher Hopkins, Mireille Kameni, Ran Li, Jenna McPhail, Robert Mercado, Amanda Neve, Maria Oran, Allison Parrott, Stefano Poisl, Jennifer Reyes, Matthew Rose, Mauricio Suarez, Xiaowen Shi, Ruqiya Imtiaz-uddin, Sanja Zilic